mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 The key concept to understand here is that when *two nodes* go down in a *three-node replica set*, the *third node becomes a secondary* regardless of whether it started as a *primary*.

 Therefore, connecting to the *third node* is the same as connecting to a *secondary node*, and any *readPreference* will work except for *primary*, which requires all operations to read from the *primary node*.

+## Chapter 3: Sharding

+### What is Sharding?

+So until this point, we've learned about MongoDB deployments of small and average sizes.

+So it's feasible to store an entire data set on one server.

+In a replica set, we have more than one server in our database.

+But each server still has to contain the entire dataset.

+As our dataset grows to the point where our machines can't properly service client applications, one of our options is just to make the machines better.

+We could increase the capacity of individual machines so they have more RAM, or disk space, or maybe a more powerful CPU.

+This is referred to as vertical scaling.

+But this could potentially become very expensive.

+And besides, cloud-based providers aren't going to let us scale vertically forever.

+They'll eventually put a limit on the possible hardware configurations, which would effectively limit our storage layer.

+In MongoDB, scaling is done horizontally, which means instead of making the individual machines better, we just add more machines and then distribute the dataset among those machines.

+The way we distribute data in MongoDB is called Sharding.

+And Sharding allows us to grow our dataset without worrying about being able to store it all on one server.

+Instead, we divide the dataset into pieces and then distribute the pieces across as many shards as we want.

+Together, the shards make up a Sharded Cluster.

+In order to guarantee high availability in our Sharded Cluster, we deploy each shard as a replica set.

+This way, we can ensure a level of fault tolerance against each piece of data regardless of which shard actually contains that data.

+So with our data distributed across several servers, queries may become a little tricky.

+We query our database looking for a specific document.

+It's not obvious at first where to look for it.

+So in between a Sharded Cluster and its clients, we set up a kind of router process that accepts queries from clients and then figures out which shard should receive that query.

+That router process is called the Mongos.

+And clients connect to Mongos us instead of connecting to each shard individually.

+And we have any number of Mongos processes so we can service many different applications or requests to the same Sharded Cluster.

+So Mongos must be pretty small, right, to know where each piece of data is at any given point in time in a massive Sharded Cluster?

+But actually, Mongos doesn't know anything.

+It uses the metadata about which data is contained on each shard.

+And that metadata is stored on the Config Servers.

+But the data on the Config Servers is used very often by Mongos.

+So we need to make sure that data stays highly available.

+And you can probably guess how we guarantee high availability here.

+Yes, we use replication.

+We replicate the data on the Config Servers.

+So instead of a single Config Server, we deploy a Config Server Replica Set.

+So that's a high level overview of Sharding in MongoDB-- the Sharded Cluster contains the shards where the data lives; the Config Servers, which contain the metadata of each shard; and the Mongos, which routes the queries to the correct shards.